marksibrahim/wiki-philosophy/README.md

 And there are others which link to non-existing pages, reaching a dead-end.

 Still a large number of pages do eventually reach Philosophy.
-So this script starts with a random Wikipedia page and follows the first link until it gets to Philosophy and adds the number of steps it takes to reach there to the accompanying CSV file, then moving to get another random page.
+So this script starts with a random Wikipedia page and follows the first link until it gets to Philosophy and adds the number of steps it takes to reach there to the accompanying analysis.csv file, then moving to get another random page.

 Instructions